Portland

 One of the arts displayed in Portland Art Museum

-A local, indigenous artist on display at the Portland Art Museum
+A painting by Oscar Howe on display at the Portland Art Museum

-• Portland Chinatown Museum – Learn about the Chinese immigrant experience at this downtown Portland museum.
+• Portland Chinatown Museum – Learn about the history, culture, art, and experiences of the city’s Chinese-American population at this downtown Portland museum.

 Portland Travel Advice